-The Company received government grants under Operational Programme "Development of the Competitiveness of the Bulgarian Economy" 2007 - 2013 and Operational Programme "Energy Efficiency" (Note 29 and Note 38), related to technological renovation and modernisation of tablet production facilities and implementation of innovative products in the ampoule production section and the acquisition of combined exchanger installations for ventilation and air conditioning in the production of medical products (Note 13).
+The Company received government grants under Operational Programme "Development of the Competitiveness of the Bulgarian Economy" 2007 - 2013 and Operational Programme "Energy Efficiency" (Note 31 and Note 40), related to the acquisition of long - term assets and renovations of buildings and technological renovation and modernisation of tablet production facilities and implementation of innovative products in the ampoule production section, the acquisition of combined exchanger installations for ventilation and air conditioning in the production of medical products and implementation of innovative artificial tears eye drops (Note 13).
 The Company undertook a commitment that for a period of 5 years after the completion of the respective projects they shall not be subject to significant modifications affecting the essence and the terms and conditions for their execution or giving rise to unjustified benefits to the company, neither modifications resulting from a change in the nature of ownership over the assets acquired in relation to the grants.
 On noncompliance with these requirements, the financing shall be returned.
 At the date of preparation of the financial statements, all contractual requirements were being fulfilled.